Home > Good Food > Sourdough > How To: Use + Maintain Banneton Baskets

 Lined Vs. Unlined

-Many cane bannetons on the market come with cloth liners.
+Many natural rattan bannetons on the market come with a linen or cloth liner.
 It’s a personal preference on whether to use them or not, and it may even come down to the recipe you’re using!

-Lined bannetons will give a smooth surfaced dough, ideal for intricate scoring patterns, while an unlined banneton will showcase the spiral or parallel lines of the proofing basket in the final dough.
+Lined bannetons will give your dough a smooth surface, ideal for intricate scoring patterns, while an unlined banneton will showcase the spiral or parallel lines of the proofing basket in the final dough.

 If you purchased an unlined banneton and want to try to use a lined version, lay a flour sack cloth or linen cloth dusted with rice flour inside the banneton to achieve the same result.